PierreHollebeque/02456_DL_Project/README.md

 ## The project
 This GitHub project is associated with a project report that contains an explanation of the issue addressed and the methodology implemented.

+## Notebook
+The notebook containing all the work done is called `main.ipynb`.

 ## Strucure of the code
 The part of the code on CyleGANs is based on another GitHub project, [CycleGAN and pix2pix in PyTorch](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
 This project was taken and adapted to suit our needs.